Igtenio/cairn-world/rules/players-guide/careers-skills.md

 **Trinket (d4):** 1.
 Small, broken piece of an old helmet 2.
 Vial of sand from an arena 3.
 Torn piece of a rival's cloak 4.
 Crude drawing of a lion

+### Healer

+While not every village has a priest or other Practitioner able to utilize magic to help in healing people, most villages have someone able to provide mundane healing.
+Healers are typically the frontline for keeping a community healthy; whether that's recommending that people add a certain food to their diet due to symptoms, doing minor stitching and bandaging, or just checking on children to make sure they're healthy as they come up.

+**Common knowledge**: You’re skilled at non-magical means of healing and knowledgeable about medicine, diet and anatomy.

+- *"How bad is their injury?"*
+- *"Could people survive on a diet of this?"*
+- *"How long could a person live losing this amount of blood?"*

+**Skills**:

+- **Allies & Morale**: Mediator
+- **Combat**: Crippling Shot, Fancy Footwork, Hard to Kill
+- **Esoteric & Arcane**: Devotion
+- **Knowledge**: Cook, First Aid, Herbalist, Librarian, Loremaster
+- **Exploration**: Scavenger, Scout, Survival Expert
+- **Socializing**:
+- **Tricks & Subterfuge**: Poison Resistance, Poisoner

+**Trinket (d4):** 1.
+Leather gloves gifted to them 2.
+Mint leaves 3.
+Vial of purified alcohol 4.
+Bandages soaked in aloe

 ### Hunter

 The hunter is a master of tracking prey through the wilderness and the wastelands.
 Once hunters locate their target, they’ll use stealth, traps, and expert bowmanship to bring it down.
 They are at home in the wild and can survive there for long periods, returning to more civilized areas only when they have furs and hides to sell or when they require the company of their fellow men.